kirkhu/Draft_WRO2025_FE-Fire-On-All-Cylinders/src/Steering_Control/README.md

    ### 英文:
   - According to task requirements, when the vehicle detects a red traffic signal block, the system triggers a rightward bypass maneuver; when it encounters a green block, it triggers a leftward bypass maneuver.
-  - As the vehicle moves, the camera transmits video to the controller (Jetson Nano), which then performs image processing to obtain the X and Y coordinates and the area size of objects in the frame.
+  - As the vehicle moves, the camera transmits video to the controller (Jetson Orin Nano), which then performs image processing to obtain the X and Y coordinates and the area size of objects in the frame.
 This data helps the controller determine the position and distance of objects for accurate navigation and obstacle avoidance.
   - Quadratic Bézier curves in red and green are drawn on the captured image to guide the vehicle toward the traffic signal and accurately position the block along the curve.

 - The vehicle completes the traffic signal block avoidance through the following steps: